BurntSushi/rebar/BUILD.md

 might consider [installing Rust via `rustup`](https://rustup.rs).

-Once you have Rust installed, you should have a command called `cargo`, which we used to build `rebar`:
+Once you have Rust installed, you should have a command called `cargo`, which we use to build `rebar`:

 ```
 $ cargo install --path .
 ```

-On my system, this compiles the `rebar` binary and drops it at `$HOME/.local/cargo/bin/rebar`, which is already in my `PATH`.
+On my system, this compiles the `rebar` binary and puts it at `$HOME/.local/cargo/bin/rebar`, which is already in my `PATH`.
 If you can't find it, the binary will also be at `./target/release/rebar`.
 You can test that `rebar` is available by querying its version (the output you see may be a